less/less-docs/content/usage/using-less-in-the-browser.md

  - importance level: window.less < script tag < link tag
  - data attributes names are not camelCase (e.g logLevel -> data-log-level)
  - link tag options are just render time options (e.g verbose, logLevel ... are not supported)
- - non-string data attributes values should be JSON valid (e.g use double quotes instead of single quotes like in `data-global-vars='{ myvar: "#ddffee", mystr: "\"quoted\"" }'`)
+ - non-string data attributes values should be JSON valid (e.g use double quotes instead of single quotes like in `data-global-vars='{ "myvar": "#ddffee", "mystr": "\"quoted\"" }'`)

 ### Watch mode
 To enable Watch mode, option `env` must be set to `development`.
 Then AFTER the less.js file is included, call `less.watch()`, like this: